 - 1. Author's Comment.
 Senate Bill 196 creates more permanent affordable housing for low- and moderate-income families by providing CLTs with a property tax exemption from the point of acquisition of property to the point of sale of affordable homes. - 2.
 Summary of Amendments.
+The July 3, 2019 amendment (1) provides that a rental housing development that is in the course of construction is deemed to qualify for the welfare exemption, (2) limits the exemption to a five-year period, and (3) requires the BOE to annually collect data from county assessors regarding the exemption.
 The June 19, 2019 amendment adds a rebuttable presumption that, for purposes of land owned by a community land trust, the sale or resale price of the dwelling or unit includes both the dwelling or unit and the leased land on which the dwelling or unit is situated.
-The May 7, 2019 amendment (1) adds an exception to the four-year statute of limitations for supplemental assessments for CLT property that was not developed or rehabilitated, or at least in the process of being developed or rehabilitated, within five years of the lien date following the date of acquisition by the CLT, and (2) clarifies that the required enforceable restriction on the value is the sale or resale value.

-- 3. Community Land Trust.
-RTC section 402.1(a)(11) provides that an enforceable restriction includes a contract that is a renewable 99-year ground lease between a CLT and the qualified owner of an owner-occupied single family dwelling or an owner-occupied unit in a multifamily dwelling. - 4.
+The May 7, 2019 amendment (1) adds an exception to the four-year statute of limitations for supplemental assessments for CLT property that was not developed or rehabilitated, or at least in the process of being developed or rehabilitated, within five years of the lien date following the date of acquisition by the CLT, and (2) clarifies that the required enforceable restriction on the value is the sale or resale value. - 3.
+Community Land Trust.
+RTC section 402.1(a)(11) provides that an enforceable restriction includes a contract that is a renewable 99-year ground lease between a CLT and the qualified owner of an owner-occupied single-family dwelling or an owner-occupied unit in a multifamily dwelling. - 4.
 Effective Date.
-The proposed changes to the welfare exemption take effect beginning with the 2020 lien date (January 1).
-Thus, property currently owned by CLTs would become exempt for the 2020-21 fiscal year.
-Property that is acquired by the CLT on or after January 1, 2020 would become exempt as of the date of acquisition. - 5.
+The proposed changes to the welfare exemption are effective for a five-year period beginning with the January 1, 2020 lien date and are repealed on January 1, 2025.
+Property currently owned by CLTs would become exempt for the 2020-21 through 2024-25 fiscal years.
+Property that is acquired by the CLT on or after January 1, 2020 and before January 1, 2025 would be exempt for the next five lien dates following the date of acquisition, regardless of the repeal of section 214.18. - 5.
 Vacant Land.
 Generally vacant land does not qualify for the welfare exemption until construction has commenced.
-This bill sets a precedent in that it exempts vacant land owned by a CLT if the intended use would qualify. - 6.
-Deed or Other Instrument Restriction.
-This bill provides that one of the conditions that must be met is a deed restriction or other instrument that enforceably restricts the sale or resale value of the owner-occupied units or the affordability of rental units is recorded on or before the lien date following the acquisition of the property by the CLT. - 7.
-Five-Year Period to Develop or Rehabilitate Property.
-As amended, this bill provides that if property is not developed or rehabilitated, or in the course of construction, within five years of acquisition, the CLT will be liable for property taxes for the exemption period.
-The meaning of this is vague due to the placement of the comma.
+This bill sets a precedent in that it exempts vacant land owned by a CLT if the intended use would qualify.

+6. Deed or Other Instrument Restriction.
+This bill provides that one of the conditions that must be met is a deed restriction or other instrument that enforceably restricts the sale or resale value of the owner-occupied units or the affordability of rental units is recorded on or before the lien date following the acquisition of the property by the CLT.